davidssantoss/install_zsh_arch_linux/README.md

 **2. Change your default shell to zsh**

-**3. Log out your session to apply changes after you login again open your terminal**
+**3. If you choose 'y' or 'Y' you will log out your session to apply changes after you login open your terminal**